anikets2001/nextflix-clone/README.md

 -BugFix - sign up user displayName and profile picture update -BugFix - if user is not logged in redirect him to the login page and if logged in redirect him to browse page -unsubscribed to onAuthStateChange callback
--add constants for images ur
+-add constants for images
+-register on tmdb
+-get access token
+-go to documentation get data from now playing movie list -and got the data in the browse page

 # features
 -Login/Sign up